brunch/brunch-guide/CONTRIBUTING.md

 # Contributing to the Brunch.io guide

 So you want to contribute to this guide?
-Hey, that's **awesome**! :party:  Welcome aboard!
+Hey, that's **awesome**! :tada:  Welcome aboard!

 ## Types of contribution